vmware-tanzu/application-accelerator-samples/spring-cloud-serverless/README.md

 > **NOTE**: The project is configured for Java 11, if you prefer a different version, then modify the `java.version` property in `pom.xml`.

-The project contains the following Spring Cloud Function bean definition:
+The project contains the following Function bean definition:

 ```text
 	@Bean